Home

 Though AVIC had state backing and funding from the start, China preferred to buy Soviet-Russian military aircraft for decades.
 AVIC’s aircraft were notoriously poor quality.
 This situation lasted until the first years of the 21st century.
 At that point, China turned AVIC into a corporation rather than a government bureau.
 Regardless, AVIC still receives Chinese state backing, answers to it, and may be partly owned by the PLA.

 AVIC, newly freed from direct bureaucratic control, pumped its funds into a vigorous R&D program.
 As a result, it began offering better designs to the Chinese military.
-AVIC makes the Chengdu J-20 “Mighty Dragon” fifth generation stealth fighter.
+AVIC makes the Chengdu J-20 “Mighty Dragon” fifth fifth-generation stealth fighter.
 Business Insider reports the US military assesses the J-20 as just “okay” but is watching for further development.

 The company is also involved in producing and improving the Z-19E light attack helicopter.
 Another successful design is the burly Y-20 Kunpeng heavy transport aircraft.
 Chinese sources say AVIC has more aircraft in the works.
 One of these could be the world’s biggest seaplane constructed to date.
 AVIC’s defense sector revenue, amounting to 37% of its total 2021 earnings, reached $30.15 billion.
 That’s an 18% jump from 2020.